 When you’re starting a blog, choosing the right web host is an important step.
-There are thousands of hosts out there, but if you choose the wrong one you can wind up dealing with frustrations like frequent downtime, pages that load slowly, poor customer service, and limited customer service hours or options.
+There are thousands of hosts out there, but if you choose the wrong one you can wind up dealing with frustrations like frequent downtime, poor customer service, and limited customer service hours or options.

 I’ve been running blogs and websites for more than a decade and I’ve tried countless different hosts over the years.
-For the past 5 years I’ve been a happy customer of SiteGround.
-I highly recommend them to other bloggers and website owners for several reasons, including:
+For more than 5 years I’ve been a customer of Bluehost (I host several websites with Bluehost, but Vital Dollar uses another host).
+I highly recommend them to new bloggers and website owners for several reasons, including: